• Skip to primary navigation

 • Remember to flip the napa cabbage every 30 minutes or so until the cabbage has wilted.
 Once wilted, squeeze out the excess water and set aside in the refrigerator until you make the pork belly wraps.

-• To make the sauce, mix gochujang, soy sauce, fermented salted shrimp, sesame seeds, sliced green onion, sugar, water, sesame oil, and finely minced garlic.
+• To make the sauce, mix korean red pepper paste with soy bean paste and water.
+Add in finely minced garlic.
 Mix together and serve with the bossam.

 • To make a delicious pork belly wrap, take one napa cabbage leaf.
-Then, add pork belly, little bit of green onion salad, and little bit of sauce.
-Feel free to add other toppings like sliced garlic and radish kimchi to your wrap.
+Then, add pork belly, thin slices or raw garlic and ssamjang sauce.
+This tastes extra delicious with kimchi!

 Video